isc-projects/kea/doc/guide/dhcp4-srv.rst

    use a separate database or both servers can use the same database.

 Lease database configuration is controlled through the Dhcp4/lease-database parameters.
-The type of the database must be set to "memfile", "mysql", "postgresql", or "cql", e.g.:
+The database type must be set to "memfile", "mysql", "postgresql", or "cql", e.g.:

 ::